savoirfairelinux/building-inclusive-open-source-software/docs/readme.md

-# Make Open Source Software Inclusive
+# Building Inclusive Open Source Software

 ## What is it?